-Deutsche Bank shares rise as 18,000 global job cuts begin
+Deutsche Bank shares rise after shake-up to cut 18,000 jobs

 As part of the overhaul, the bank will scrap its global equities business and cut some operations in its fixed income, an area traditionally regarded as one of its strengths.

-Shares in Deutsche Bank were up 4.7% in Frankfurt at 0625 GMT, according to data from brokerage Lang & Schwarz.
+Shares in Deutsche Bank opened up more than 3% in Frankfurt to reach their highest value since May 2.

+Deutsche Bank CEO Christian Sewing, who has called the shake-up a “restart” for the bank, is due to speak to the media initially and then address analysts later on Monday.

+Deutsche said the restructuring would push the bank into a loss this year, meaning it will have been in the red four out of the past five years.
+It was unclear when it would return to profit.

 Deutsche Bank gave no geographic breakdown for the job cuts, though the bulk are widely expected to fall in Europe and the United States.
 The global working day on Monday began with cuts in Sydney, Hong Kong and elsewhere in the Asia-Pacific.